The 5 Longest Lasting Laptops of 2023

 ThinkPads have a fantastic reputation as a rugged, high-durability laptop range.
 They’re not only made to last physically but also boast fantastic battery life and an internal build/thermal quality that retains over years.

-Of course, you still need the ThinkPad to have decent specs, and that’s where this E15 model comes in.
+Of course, you still need the ThinkPad to have decent specs, and that’s where this E16 model comes in.

-The specific capacity that we’re highlighting boasts a fantastic Ryzen 7 5700U Octa Core processor & 16GB RAM.
-This pairing (and the onboard graphics of the 5700U) will work together to handle pretty much any business/general use task you can throw at them with great speed.
+The specific capacity that we’re highlighting boasts a fantastic i5-1335U Octa Core processor & 16GB RAM.
+This pairing (and the onboard graphics of the i5) will work together to handle pretty much any business/general use task you can throw at them with great speed.

 Note: depending on your budget, there are many different versions of the Thinkpad Gen 3 to consider.
-You can increase the specs to include 40GB RAM, lower the specs to reduce the storage, or downgrade the processor to a 5500U.
-I was most impressed by the 5700U model @ 16GB RAM in terms of value.
+You can increase the specs to include 40GB RAM and an i7 version of the 1335U, change the storage space.
+I was most impressed by the i5 model @ 16GB RAM in terms of value.

-Longest Lasting Laptop for Gaming / High-End Production: MSI GE66 Raider
+Longest Lasting Laptop for Gaming / High-End Production: ASUS ROG Strix G16

 Now, for those after some serious longevity for gaming or video editing/rendering, you’ll want something with a powerful GPU to go alongside the other high-end specs.

-With an absolutely beastly 3070 Ti, this is one of the best graphics card available for laptops today and works alongside a top-range 12900HK & 32GB of RAM to achieve fantastic framerates on pretty much any title available.
-You can expect Cyberpunk 2077, Red Dead Redemption 2, the latest Call of Duty, and all current upcoming games for the next few years to run at an impressive spec.
+With an absolutely beastly RTX 4070, this is one of the best graphics card available for laptops today and works alongside a top-range 13980HX & 32GB of DDR5 RAM to achieve fantastic framerates on pretty much any title available.
+You can expect Cyberpunk 2077, Red Dead Redemption 2, the latest Call of Duty, and all upcoming games for the next few years to run at an impressive spec.

 To be very clear; when it comes to gaming, there is no such thing as full future-proofing.
 There are always new graphics cards and more intensive games coming out.